damancharlasai/Pothole_Detection/README.md

 ## Features
 Upload an image of a road through a simple web interface.

 Detect potholes in the uploaded image and highlight them with bounding boxes.

 Provide a message, "Potholes detected.
 Drive safely," for better user experience.

 Beautiful and responsive web design for user-friendly interaction.

+**Updated Model:** Includes augmented and resized training data to improve detection accuracy and robustness.

 ## Prerequisites
 Python 3.11